Topics included in this article:

 Overview

 The Rhombus D20 creates safer spaces with real-time entry point monitoring.
-The D20 sends timely alerts when access points are left open and connects to the nearest BLE-enabled rhombus device to provide real-time sensor data with synchronized video evidence to ensure proper building security.
+The D20 sends timely alerts when access points are left open and connects to the nearest BLE-enabled Rhombus device to provide real-time sensor data with synchronized video evidence to ensure proper building security.

 Compatible Devices